EdyTheCow/oslo-bysykkel/README.md

 - Fork the repository
 - Navigate to https://www.netlify.com
 - Add new site, select the repository via GitHub account
-- Deploy, `netlify.toml` is included so no further configuration is required
+- Deploy the app, `netlify.toml` is included so no further configuration is required